top of page

 The stadium is 2 ½ miles west of the Loop 101 Agua Fria Fwy on Camelback Rd.
 Only the gate behind home plate is open for Fall League games.
 Plenty of free parking is available close to that entrance.

-The stadium offers benches to sit and wait for gates to open or late arriving friends.
-It has a huge, clean, artfully landscaped plaza area outside the home plate entrance for fans to gather.
+The stadium offers benches to sit on and wait for the gates to open or for late-arriving friends.
+It has a huge, clean, artfully landscaped plaza area outside the home plate entrance where fans can gather.

 Walking around the stadium and concourse is wide open, making it quite an enjoyable place to stroll.

 As with everything else, ticket and food prices have increased.
-Single game tickets are $10 (seniors 55+ are $8).
-Kids under 12 get in free.
-If you live in the area or are planning on attending 12 or more games, a season pass is a less expensive way to go.
-A single admission season pass is $125; a double admission pass is $150.
+Single-game tickets are $13 (seniors 55+ and teens 11 - 17 are $11).
+Kids 10 and under get in free.
+If you live in the area or plan on attending 12 or more games, a season pass is a less expensive way to go.
+A single admission season pass is $155; a double admission pass is $185 (both are less if you are 55+).

-Attending a baseball game on a warm fall day or evening for the game and in this beautiful ballpark is worth the price.
+Attending a baseball game on a warm fall day or evening for the game is worth the price.

 A small merchandise stand is just to the right when entering the stadium.
-Printed starting lineups and rosters are available there too.
+Printed starting lineups, rosters, and game notes are available there too.

 Final Thoughts